 A distributed ledger is a database that exists across several locations.
 Most companies use a centralized database that exists in a fixed location; but a distributed ledger removes third parties from the process.

 Perhaps one of the most popular and widely used forms of distributed ledger is blockchain.
 Blockchain technology offers a way to securely and efficiently create a tamper-proof log of sensitive activity.
 Distributed ledgers like blockchain are particularly useful in the finance industry because they cut down on operational inefficiencies (saving incumbents both time and money).

 Digitization became top priority for financial institutions in 2020, and this transformation is giving rise to digital payment companies across the world.
 Consumers are digitizing the payments they make in-store and online—bringing new tech like contactless digital payments to the mainstream.

 Apps like Venmo, Zelle, and Square Cash have grown in popularity, with volume hitting $393.87 billion on the back of massive user growth in 2020, according to Insider Intelligence estimates.
 Maturing mobile P2P will enhance the opportunity—and need—for providers to monetize their product, since a bump in volume has put the industry in a better position than ever to begin capturing revenues from the services.

 And the growth trends of cross-border payments and real-time non-card payments are increasingly becoming a barometer for overall industry changes

 Other trends that will continue to shape the digital payment landscape include:

 - Leveraging new forms of fraud prevention

-- Developing Payments as a Service (PaaS) experiences for unlikely entrants to the payments space
+- Developing digital Payments as a Service (PaaS) experiences for unlikely entrants to the payments space

 - Managing the impact of cost pressure on the merchant-provider relationship